1) UNDERSTAND THE THREATS

 You can also add it to your internet service too!
-If you’re in the Salt Lake area and need help getting this set up, make sure to call your Salt Lake internet provider for accurate instructions.
+If you’re in the Salt Lake area and need help getting this set up, make sure to call your Salt Lake City Internet Provider for accurate instructions.

 If you run a small business, chances are your employees need access to many kinds of files.
 You may think your data is secure when it’s sitting on your local network—but a hacker could intercept any information on its way to or from other devices.
 To prevent such a breach, it’s crucial that you encrypt all information before sending it over an open connection and only decrypt it once you can guarantee its safety.